apereo/cas/docs/cas-server-documentation/developer/Sec-Vuln-Response.md

 - Include an overlay project that can duplicate the issue in practice.
 - If possible, prepare and share unit/integration tests to recreate the issue.

+<div class="alert alert-warning">:warning: <strong>Remember</strong><p>Make sure your reports present
+automated, isolated and reproducible tests that demonstrate the security issue.
+This is a <b>MUST</b>.
+Anecdotal descriptive evidence that asks for manual verification steps, i.e. <i>"go here, click this, type that, watch this, run that"</i>, etc are often less than ideal and make it very difficult and sluggish for the project to justify time and resource to chase after fairy tales.
+If you are unable to reproduce the issue in an automated and isolated way, chances are the issue is either environment specific or a PEBCAK.</p></div>

 Before posting a possible security issue, please make sure the affected CAS release line is still [under maintenance](/cas/developer/Maintenance-Policy.html).
 Releases that are considered EOL will not receive further updates and/or attention from designated project members.